mikebocek/scientific-marginalia/content/vectors.rst

 In general, there's more situations in physics that are like displacement, where we want things in opposite directions to cancel.
 This is straightforward enough in 1 dimension - we can just keep track of displacement (or whatever other quantity) using positive and negative numbers.
 Of course, the world we live in is 3-dimensional (4 if you count time) - so we'll need some sort of new approach that can take into account multiple dimensions, while cancelling in the same way.
 One way to do it would be to "bundle" the numbers together.
 We'd agree that the first number represents our East-West position, the second number represents our North-South position, and (if necessary) the third number represents our up-down position.
 This strategy of "bundling" the numbers together is exactly what we call a *vector*.

 To add vectors, we just add their individual numbers.
 Try playing around with the demo below to get the idea - you can add a vector to the previous chain by clicking on the display, or clear the display with the escape or Q keys.
+We'll write the individual components (east-west and north-south) in square brackets, so [-5, 4] corresponds to 5 units west, and 4 units north.
 The sum of all of these vectors together is represented by the vector in red:

 .. raw:: html